 Haunted House – this is definitely *not* something you will find in the tour guides but it is well known among the locals that live in the area.
 The modern looking corner house at the junction of Euclid and Hazard Ave is known to be a home of ghosts and other dangerous otherworldly things.
 It has a long story.
 A family of occupants some years back were driving home (to this home site) and they were all killed in a car accident.
 Subsequently their house was sold and two additional tenants complained of hearing strange noises and telling about unaccounted for events.
 They all moved out leaving the house empty.
 Next, it was thought that destroying the house would eliminate these problems.
 Not so, during the construction of the current home, a worker fell from the roof and was killed.
 To the best of our knowledge, the house remains empty to this day.
 Please review the two provided photos, taken from the other side of Hazard Street from the parking lot of the little strawberry farm.
 Yes there still is some farmland in this part of Orange County.
 We did not dare to actually step on the “ghost” property.

 More recently a variety of massage shops have opened up in and near the Little Saigon area especially in the vicinity of Westminster & Magnolia streets.
-All of the ones we list below start at $15 to $20/hour and are either in the neighboring towns of Westminster or Garden Grove.
-We have personally visited and used the massage services from a few of these.
-With coupons or special promos, sometimes you can find 1 hour massages for $11.99!
+The massage shops used to be ridiculously cheap but in recent years the prices have become more in line with what you find around the rest of the state.
+We have been to all of the following massage businesses listed below in Westminster or Garden Grove.
+With coupons or special promos, sometimes you can find discounts on 1 hour massages.

 Bamboo Wood Foot Massage is at 14024 Magnolia Street, Suite 203 on the 2nd Floor in the Trong Khu Shopping center at the Magnolia Plaza.
 Open 7 days a week 9-9pm.
 Phone: 714 892-1373

-Foot Massage Professional is located on the South East corner of Bolsa and Magnolia streets.
+E-Z Relax Foot Massage is located on the South East corner of Bolsa and Magnolia streets at 9081 Bolsa Ave Ste 107.
 Look for the 7-11.
 They are located upstairs – take the elevator.
 With a coupon clipped from one of the local Vietnamese newspapers this massage business offers some of the cheapest 1 hour massages around ($15).
 The room is small with massage chairs lined up next to each other but it is quiet.
 Both men and women masseuses.
 Walk-ins welcome, appointments may also be made.
 Open daily from 10am to 10pm, but note the final appointments should be made no later than 9:30pm.
 Ask for Cue.
 Phone: (714) 892-8968

 LV Hand & Foot Massage is the first natural herbal soak & traditional Chinese foot massage center in So Cal.
 They are located at 9741 Bolsa Ave Suite 112.
 Phone: 714 775-0586.
 Visit: www.lhfootcare.com